 The Bible is not one book but a collection of books.
-Some books are more compelling and widely read than others.
+Some books are more compelling than others and, probably as a consequence, some are more widely read than others.
 It recounts, with much evidence behind the claim, the story/ history of one people's experience and their evolving understanding of God and of life.
 Wars, jealousy, sex, pettiness, magnaminity, observation, reflection, miracles, ordinariness, personal and collective triumphs, and failings, included.
 The action takes place over a two thousand year span.

 I believe that what the Bible says has usefulness and goodness, practicality, and metaphysical truth, for those who are open to it.
 I believe it, in a whole lots of ways, is the inspired word of God.

 You may or may not hold these same or other opinions.
 If the Bible isn't for you, it isn't for you.
-I do not believe reading, studying, or even knowing anything about it is necessary.
+I do not believe even knowing anything about it is necessary to have or know a connection with God/ Life.

-If you're unfamiliar with it and its stories, though, I ask you not to discount it out of hand.
+If you're unfamiliar with it and its stories, I ask you not to discount it out of hand.
+Not to shy away from the reading of it because of what you've heard others say about it.
 If you are curious, investigate.
-If you're interested about my understanding of what it can be saying, read LyU's Jesian Chronicles.
+If you're interested in my understanding of what it can be saying, read LyU's Jesian Chronicles.

 That's how God/ Source/ the Universe planned it.
 The Bible itself endorses our having different perspectives.
 Why else would it provide us varying versions of some of the exact same events?*